abfabs/holbertonschool-hbnb/docs/ER_DIAGRAM.md

    - `PLACE_AMENITY.amenity_id` references `AMENITY.id`
 3. **Cascading Deletes**: Enabled for all relationships to maintain referential integrity

-## Viewing the Diagram

-To view this diagram:

-1. **On GitHub**: Push the file and the diagram will render automatically
-2. **Mermaid Live Editor**: Go to https://mermaid.live and paste the mermaid code block
-3. **VS Code**: Install "Markdown Preview Mermaid Support" extension and preview the file

 ## Database Schema Version

-- **Version**: 1.0
 - **Last Updated**: November 5, 2025
 - **Authors**: Holberton C27 Tirana